Healthdirect Free Australian health advice you can count on.

 Key facts

-• Withdrawal symptoms are adverse effects, such as nausea and irritability, that can occur when you stop taking an opioid medicine.
+• Withdrawal symptoms are unpleasant effects, such as nausea and irritability, that can happen when you stop taking an opioid medicine.

-• The longer you take an opioid and the higher the dosage, the more likely you are to experience withdrawal symptoms.
+• The longer you take an opioid and the higher the dosage, the more likely you are to have withdrawal symptoms.

-• Your doctor can help you with a plan to 'taper' your opioid medicine, so you're less likely to experience these effects.
+• Your doctor can help you with a plan to 'taper' your opioid medicine (slowly reduce the dose), so you're less likely to experience these effects.

 What is an opioid?

-Opioids are prescribed for the short-term treatment of moderately severe or severe pain, such as pain following surgery or an injury.
-They also help people manage pain caused by cancer and terminal diseases.
+Your doctor might prescribe an opioid for the short-term treatment of moderately severe or severe pain, such as pain after surgery or an injury.
+They also help people manage pain caused by cancer and terminal illness.

 What are opioid withdrawal symptoms?

-Opioid withdrawal symptoms are adverse effects that can occur if you suddenly stop using, or suddenly reduce the dosage of, an opioid medicine.
-They can also occur if you take another medicine that blocks the opioid from working.
+Opioid withdrawal symptoms are unpleasant effects that can occur if you suddenly stop or suddenly reduce your dose of opioid medicines.
+They can also happen if you take another medicine that blocks the opioid from working.

-Withdrawal symptoms are similar for all opioids, and can include:
+Withdrawal symptoms are similar for all opioids.
+They can include:

 • hot and cold flushes, sweating and 'goosebumps'